Beach villa with 2 bedrooms and 1 bathroom in Kato Paphos, Cyprus

 Enjoy a stroll along the beach only 100 metres away or a 20 min walk around the headland past the old city walls and lighthouse to the lovely Paphos harbour.

 Whether it’s a relaxing sun kissed holiday, an action packed adventure or a cultural and historic experience you’re after, you’ll be sure to find it here.
-On arrival at the Villa a representative
+On arrival at the Villa Martin

 will meet you to show you around and hand over the keys.
 They are on hand at any time to solve any

 questions or to give advice.
 They are just a phone call away.
-On your departure the rep will call to collect the keys and arrange your transfer if you have taken that option.
+On your departure day your transfer will be arranged and Martin will call to pick up the keys.

 The charming west coast town of Pafos focuses around an attractive little harbour whose picturesque open air fish restaurants line a quayside of bright fishing boats and pleasure craft.